meeb/whoisit/README.md

 guess the RDAP service to query by examining the name for prefixes or postfix, such as many RIPE entities are named `RIPE-SOMETHING`.
 If your entity does not have an obvious prefix or postfix like `ARIN-*` or `*-AP` you will need to tell `whoisit` which registry to make the request to by specifying the `rir=name` argument.
+The `rir` argument stands for "Regional Internet Registry".
 For example:

 ```python
 # This will work OK because the entity is prefixed with an obvious RIR name